codeonlyjs/website/content/guide/templateTransitions.md

 ---
 # Transitions

-CodeOnly can initiate CSS transitions by applying classes on DOM elements when the following actions occur:
+CodeOnly can initiate CSS transitions by applying classes to DOM elements where certain actions are initiated:

 * Inserting and removing content with `if` directives
 * Showing and hiding elements with the `display` directive
 * Adding or removing a class with boolean `class_` directives
 * Changing the content of an embed slot
-* Changing an items `key`
+* Changing an item's `key`

 ## In/Out States

-All transitions currently supported by CodeOnly are considered to be in either an in-state or an out-state.
+All transitions currently supported are considered to be in either an "in-state" or an "out-state".

 * `if` directives - the active branch has the in-state and all other branches are in the out-state.